Eric-Natelson/AdmissionsMarket/_posts/2017-09-21-Admisssions_Consulting_Review_mbaMission.md

 ### **Our 30-Minute free consultation experience**

-•	I was able to select the consultant of my choosing to have an initial conversation and could choose the specific time based on his/her calendar availability
+•	We were able to select the consultant of my choosing to have an initial conversation and could choose the specific time based on his/her calendar availability

 •	Received automated same-day response confirming my call

 •	Consultant began conversation letting me know this was my 30 minutes and fully allowed me to steer conversation in direction that was most helpful for me

-•	Same-day follow-up by senior consultant with whom I spoke sharing long list of free resources offered by company:
+•	Same-day follow-up by senior consultant with whom we spoke, sharing long list of free resources offered by company:

-•	Links to specific blog posts she thought I would find helpful
+•	Links to specific blog posts she thought we would find helpful

 •	Link to a comprehensive MBA Admissions Guide written by mbaMission’s founder